All the MCU actors who voice their characters in Marvel's What If…? — and every recast role

 The Avengers — along with many other characters from the Marvel Cinematic Universe — are assembling for What If…?
 But not every MCU actor returned to voice their character in the Disney+ animated series.

 The MCU's first major foray into the multiverse introduces alternate versions of events from major Marvel movies in the wake of Loki destroying the Sacred Timeline in its season 1 finale.
 In one new timeline branch, for example, a seemingly inconsequential choice from Peggy Carter to stay in the room with Steve Rogers while he underwent the experiment to become Captain America resulted in Peggy becoming the first Avenger instead.
 As Peggy's choice rippled out to tell a new story, so will other iconic moments be reimagined throughout the rest of the season.
-So far, five episodes have aired, each one already changing the course of the MCU in shocking ways.
+So far, eight episodes have aired, each one already changing the course of the MCU in shocking ways.

 But is that really Hayley Atwell voicing Peggy as she becomes Captain Carter?
 And whose voice is behind the animated "skinny Steve Rogers" now that Chris Evans has wrapped his Marvel tenure?
 Here are all the MCU actors who returned for the Disney+ animated series — and who had to be recast — in every episode that's debuted so far.
 And be sure to check back here each week as we update this list.